mottbott/docker-k8s-training/docker-basics.md

 ```
 docker run ubuntu cat /etc/*release*
 docker run -it ubuntu
+##  Starting a Shell in an Alpine Container
+docker run -it alpine /bin/sh
 ```
 💡 The option -it is short for --interactive + --tty.
 When you docker run with this command it takes you straight inside the container.